 W&L SWIMMING EARNS ACADEMIC HONORS

-COLORADO SPRINGS, Colo. -- The College Swimming Coaches Association of America (CSCAA) released its Spring 2004 Academic All-America Teams and Washington and Lee University was well represented.
+COLORADO SPRINGS, Colo. -- The College Swimming Coaches Association of America (CSCAA) recently released its 2006 Spring Academic All-America Teams and both of Washington and Lee's programs were recognized for their academic achievements.

 -- GENERALS --